oaubert/banquepostale-pdf-to-tsv/README.md

 is tab-separated, so it can be redirected to a .tsv file and imported in any spreadsheet application.
 You can also use `grep` on its output (to filter against account number for instance).

+# License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+# Author

+Olivier Aubert <contact@olivieraubert.net>